 Crisis Intervention Team

-The Crisis Intervention Team (CIT) is a multidisciplinary Student Services team comprised of school counselors, school psychologists, school social workers and mental health specialists.
-The team is organized by areas, each with two or more team leaders.
+The Crisis Intervention Team (CIT) is a multidisciplinary Student Services team comprised of school counselors, school psychologists, school social workers and mental health facilitators.
+The team is organized by geographic regions and includes team leaders as well as supporting team members.

 The CIT aims to provide prevention, intervention, and postvention in response to crisis situations within the schools or communities of Polk County Public Schools.
 CIT members are certified in the use of the PREPaRE model, which is an evidence-based crisis intervention model developed by the National Association of School Psychologists.